 We convert more cargo bikes into electric bikes than any other company in the US.
 One of the reason people bring their cargo bikes to us is we do not charge any more for a cargo bike conversion than we would for any other bike.

 We have special equipment for working on cargo bikes so their size and weight are not a problem.
-We use a special pneumatic bike lift, manufactured in Eugene Oregon, that allows us to lift the bike and rotate to any degree in order to inspect, calibrate, repair and perform the conversion to electric.
-Also, we keep in stock all the extension cables, displays, and XL chains necessary for these conversion.
+We use a special pneumatic bike lift, manufactured in Eugene Oregon, that allows us to lift the bike and rotate in any direction in order to inspect, calibrate, and repair.
+Also, we keep in stock all the extension cables, displays, and XL chains necessary for these conversions.
 We also have eBike rated tires in sizes that fit all cargo bikes.
 Cargo bikes are one of our favorite bikes to convert.

 Of course, there is far more involved in converting your bike into an electric bike but I think this can give you a general idea.
 I hope you do not think I am boastful in some of the claims I make but as my Mother used to say, "It isn't bragging if it's true."
 A man called me today and said, "What eBike at the bike shop do you recommend I buy?"
 I said to him, "In all honesty, none."
 "The best electric bikes available anywhere are sitting here in the room where I am standing."
 In our shop I am surrounded by the bikes of our clients that are being converted into electric bikes.
 There are cargo bikes, mountain bikes, tandem bikes, and city bikes.
 All of which, I believe are the best electric bikes to be found anywhere.